 You need to do a series of checks and verification called “due diligence”.

 Due diligence is a thorough investigation to identify and resolve potential issues before purchasing a property.
-It involves verifying ownership, and characteristics of the property, checking for mortgages, other encumbrances or restrictions on the property, confirming compliance with permits and applicable law, and generally ensuring the property is as described by the seller and generally it is suitable for your intended use and purpose.
-This process protects you from unexpected legal, financial, or structural problems.
+It involves verifying ownership and the characteristics of the property, checking for mortgages, other encumbrances, or restrictions on the property, confirming compliance with permits and applicable law, and generally ensuring the property is as described by the seller and that it is suitable for your intended use and purpose.
+This process protects you from unexpected legal, financial, or practical problems, when buying property.

 It ultimately depends on the nature of the property.
-Generally speaking you should at least obtain and review the title deed to verify ownership and the characteristics of the property.
-If there is no title deed, the contract of sale.
-You should also ask for a Land Registry search to determine mortgages and other encumbrances.
-Furthermore you should conduct a search on the Land Registry Portal to verify the information on the title deed and determine the zoning and other characteristics of the property.
-If its built or under development ask for the permits, architectural plans and specifications.
-Lastly you should perform a physical inspection.
-Depending on the nature of the property and the intended use, you may need to seek and obtain expert reports such as land surveys for land, valuations by chartered surveyors, architect reports on permitted developments, architect or civil engineer reports for existing structures etc, as applicable.
+Generally speaking, you should at least obtain and review the title deed to verify ownership and the characteristics of the property.
+If there is no title deed, the contract of sale should be reviewed.
+You should also ask for a recent Land Registry search to determine if there are mortgages and other encumbrances.
+Furthermore, you should conduct a search on the Land Registry portal to verify the information on the title deed and determine the zoning and other characteristics of the property.
+If it’s built or under development, ask for the permits, architectural plans, and specifications.
+Lastly, you should perform a physical inspection.
+Depending on the nature of the property and the intended use, you may need to seek and obtain expert reports such as land surveys for land, valuations by chartered surveyors, architect reports on permitted developments, and architect or civil engineer reports for existing structures, etc., as applicable.

 A Land Registry search reveals any legal burdens on the property, such as mortgages, court orders, or other encumbrances.
 It also identifies any prior contracts of sale registered for the property for specific performance purposes.
-It described the nature of such encumbrances and the name of the beneficiaries.
-All such issues, regarding third party rights on the property, or otherwise when evident may prevent or hinder the rights of the buyer to obtain a title deed and thus must be duly addressed.
+It describes the nature of such encumbrances and the names of the beneficiaries.
+All such issues, regarding third party rights on the property, when evident may prevent or hinder the buyer’s right to transfer their property in their name and obtain a title deed, and thus must be duly addressed.

-Only the property owner, it duly authorised representatives or persons have a legitimate interest in the property will be permitted to conduct a Land Registry search.
-In the context of the due diligence exercise a Land Registry search is normally requested by the buyers and the sellers, or their representatives, furnish it.
-It can be obtained electronically through the personalized government portal of the sellers.
+Only the property owner, their duly authorised representatives, or persons with a legitimate interest in the property will be permitted to conduct a Land Registry search.
+In the context of the due diligence exercise, a Land Registry search is normally requested by the buyer, and the seller or their representatives will furnish it.
+It can be obtained electronically through the personalized government portal of the seller.

-The Department of Lands and Surveys (DLS) online portal, through their interactive maps feature allows you identify a property either by search or by using details from the title deed (e.g., plot number, area, and zoning designation).
-Once identified you can extract all publicly available information including the property’s size, location, most recent valuation, zoning and allowable uses under planning regulations, built coefficient and coverage coefficient, shape and other characteristics etc. This step is particularly useful for one to verify the accuracy of the title deed, for the other and ensuring the property meets your needs, if is intended for future development.
+The Department of Lands and Surveys (DLS), namely the Land Registry online portal, through their interactive maps feature, allows you to identify a property either by search or by using details from the title deed (e.g., plot number, location, sheet, plan etc.).
+Once identified, you can extract all publicly available information, including the property’s size, exact location, most recent valuation, zoning and allowable uses under planning regulations, building coefficient and coverage coefficient, shape, and other characteristics, etc. This step is particularly useful, for one, to verify the accuracy of the title deed, and for the other, to ensure the property meets the buyers’ needs, especially if it is intended for future development.

 Zoning determines how a property can be used or developed (e.g., residential, commercial, industrial).
-It specifies building ratios, namely what is the percentage from the total area that you can built, coverage ration, namely what is the percentage of the total area that can be the footprint of the building to be erected, and allowable height or floors.
-For a full picture you need to also take into account permissible variations, incentives and allowances from the government from time to time, like environmental, the ability to acquire listed co-efficient from preserved building and areas excluded and do not count towards the co-efficient, such as basements, verandas, mezzanine and certain common areas.
-For property acquisition intended for development your should obtain a specific report from an architect or other property expert.
+It specifies building ratios, namely what is the percentage from the total area that you can build, coverage ratio, namely what is the percentage of the total area that can be the footprint of the building to be erected, and allowable height or floors.
+For a full picture, you need to also take into account permissible variations, incentives and allowances from the government from time to time, like environmental, efficiency incentives, the ability to acquire listed coefficient from preserved buildings and areas excluded which do not count towards the coefficient, such as basements, verandas, mezzanine, and certain common areas.
+For property acquisition intended for development, you should obtain a specific report from an architect or other property expert.

 For land purchases, hire a licensed land surveyor to confirm boundaries and measurements.
-For erect buildings, an architect, a civil engineer or construction expert can evaluate the structure’s safety, quality, and compliance with permits.
+For erected buildings, an architect, a civil engineer, or a construction expert can evaluate the structure’s safety, quality, and compliance with permits.

 A professional valuation assesses the property’s market value to ensure the asking price is reasonable.
-It customarily provides a wealth of information on the land, including insights on the market, the location, the zoning and finally comparative sales in the area.
+It customarily provides a wealth of information on the land, including insights on the market, the location, the zoning, and finally comparative sales in the area.
 Banks often require valuations for loan approval.
-Such a valuation is generally considered more reliable and up to date that the Land Registry valuation appearing on the title, which is generally based on an algorithm by comparative sale is not entirely clear how it works, how and what data it uses as input.
+Such a valuation is generally considered more reliable and up to date than the Land Registry valuation appearing on the title, which is generally based on an algorithm.
+It is not entirely clear how it works, how and what data it uses as input.

 Ensure the developer has obtained at least a planning permit and verify their progress against approved plans.
 Check for financial stability and reputation to avoid the risk of incomplete projects.

-Fully constructed properties may have unapproved alterations or incomplete permits.
+Fully constructed properties may have illegal alterations or incomplete permits or approvals.
 These issues could result in fines or delays in obtaining the title deed.
 Always confirm that the property has a valid certificate of final approval or title deed.
-Additionally constructed properties, especially those completed long time before, will have signs of wear and tear and perhaps structural issues.
+Additionally, constructed properties, especially those completed a long time before, will have signs of wear and tear and perhaps structural issues, which will require maintenance.
+They may be costly.

-Ensure these are resolved before or simultaneously with the purchase and transferring the property.
-This can be achieved by withholding payment until the encumbrances are lifted or negotiating for the seller to clear the debts before the sale.
+Ensure these are resolved before or simultaneously with the purchase and transfer the property.
+This can be achieved by withholding payment until the encumbrances are lifted or negotiating for the seller to clear the debts and thus lift any encumbrances, before the sale.
+When the property is mortgaged, it is now a legal requirement to secure “bank waiver” in the form prescribed by law, namely a legally binding commitment from the beneficiary of the mortgage to lift it once payment of the purchase price is made.

 For more information on this or any other property law-related matter, you can contact the author and his team of expert property law practitioners at [email protected].